romanpitak/pitak.net/README.md

     make

-For development, run:
+Serve the public directory on `localhost:31415`, watch for changes in and rebuild `public` when necessary:

     make dev

-That will serve the public directory on `localhost:31415`, watch for changes in the source code and rebuild `public` when necessay.

 Watch and rebuild `public` without running the server: